pmndrs/drei/README.md

 <CubeCamera
   resolution={256} // Size of the off-buffer (256 by default)
-  frames={Infinity} // How many frames it should render (Indefinitively by default) near={1}
+  frames={Infinity} // How many frames it should render (Indefinitively by default) fog={customFog} // Allows you to pass a Fog or FogExp2 instance for a smaller frustrum near={1}
   far={1000}
 >